henriorespati/yolox-delta-microshift/README.md

 ```

 The script:
-1. Copies the delta into the pod via base64 transfer
+1. Copies the delta into the pod via `oc cp` transfer
 2. Runs `apply_head_delta()` from `weight_delta.py` inside the pod
 3. Saves the updated `yolox_s.pth` back to the PVC
 4. Calls `POST /reload-model` to hot-swap weights without restarting the pod